 The scanned images are licensed under the Creative Commons Attribution-NonCommercial Licence 2.5.
 You should read the full licence here.
 It is summarised in this 'human-readable' document.

 This forbids you from reproducing the scans for commercial purposes ("any manner that is primarily intended for or directed toward commercial advantage or private monetary compensation") without the permission of the copyright holder.
-It also requires you to include details of the license if you re-distribute the work, or any part of it.

 For the avoidance of doubt, any provisions in the Creative Commons licence referring to "Derivative Work" do not apply to tracings (whether manual or automated), optical character recognition, or other representations of the geographic facts expressed on the maps.
 They apply to the scanned images and other images derived from them.